 The pyramids were originally hills

-One of the more far-fetched theories about the pyramids, is that they were originally hills.
-The theory was first proposed in an 1844 article which suggested ‘the pyramids were isolated hills, used as quarries from which stones were drawn’ and ‘pyramids were built from the top downward’.
+One of the more far-fetched theories about the pyramids is that they were originally hills.
+The theory was first proposed in an 1844 article that suggested ‘the pyramids were isolated hills, used as quarries from which stones were drawn’ and ‘pyramids were built from the top downward’.
 An interesting but perhaps implausible take on things.

 Here at DH Scaffold Services, we’re on hand to help with your construction projects.
 From shopping centres to more demanding structures, our team can design bespoke scaffolding packages that suit you.
 For more information, get in touch today.